Strangers in Paradise: Merchandise

 Two limited edition statuettes of Katchoo were produced by Clayburn Moore as the first in a planned series of three statues based around the series.
 In the first, she is standing in a skimpy black dress, and in the second she is reclining in a bath wearing her leather jacket and holding a drink and a gun.

 In 2009, Shocker Toys released a Katchoo figure as part of the first series of its "Indie Spotlight" line.

 In 1996, a series of trading cards was released by Comic Images, consisting of a 90-card base set plus extra collector's cards, such as the 500 'autograph cards' that featured Terry Moore's signature and information on the creation of SiP.
 These extra cards were inserted randomly into packs.
 Also produced was a matching SiP binder, which came with 12 9-pocket sleeves to hold the cards.

 Advertised on the official SiP website are character pin badges representing Francine, Katchoo and David.
 There is also a black tote bag featuring the Strangers in Paradise logo and a tumbler decorated with colour panels from the series, in addition to a postcard set and two T-shirts, although several of these items are listed as 'sold out', and are hard to come by elsewhere.

 Film adaptation

-Angela Robinson and Moore announced in Autumn 2017 that they were developing the film adaptation.
+In Autumn of 2017, Angela Robinson and Moore announced a film adaptation of the comic.
 Moore was working on a script for it.
-IMG Global Media is backing the project and Robinson will direct.
+IMG Global Media was attached to finance the project and Robinson was attached to direct.